joncherston/foolishmagicbandreader/README.md

 # 3D Printer pieces:
 Find the pieces to make this model on thingiverse: https://www.thingiverse.com/thing:4271417
-I am actively working on development of model casing and brackets
+I am actively working on development of model casing including component brackets

 # Upgrade
 If you are upgrading from a previous version, be sure to re-run the install script to pick up the new required files: